steemit/condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_General">^</a>
 ## <span id="Does_it_cost_anything_to_post__comment__or_vote">Does it cost anything to post, comment, or vote?</span>

-No. It is free to post, comment, and vote on content on Steemit.com.
+No. It is free to post, comment, and vote on content on steemit.com.
 You might even get paid for it!

 <a href="#Table_of_Contents_General">^</a>
 ## <span id="Can_I_earn_digital_tokens_on_Steemit_How">Can I earn digital tokens on Steemit?
 How?</span>

 You can earn digital tokens on Steemit by:

 **Posting** - By sharing your posts, you can earn upvotes from community members.
-Depending on the upvotes you receive, you will get a portion of the ongoing Steem reward pool.
+Depending on the upvotes you receive, you may get a portion of the "rewards pool".

 **Voting and curating** - If you discover a post and upvote it before it becomes popular, you can earn a curation reward.
-The reward amount will depend on the amount of STEEM Power you have.
+The reward amount will depend on the amount of Steem Power you have.

-**Purchasing** - Users can purchase STEEM or Steem Dollar tokens directly through the Steemit wallet using bitcoin, Ether, or BitShares tokens.
-They are also available from other markets and exchanges including BlockTrades, Poloniex, Bittrex, Shapeshift.io, and Changelly.
-STEEM tokens that are powered up to STEEM Power earn a small amount of interest for holding.
+**Purchasing** - Users can purchase STEEM or Steem Dollar tokens directly through their Steemit wallet using bitcoin, Ether, or BitShares tokens.
+They are also available from other markets and exchanges including [Binance](https://www.binance.com/), [BitShares](https://openledger.info/), [Bittrex](https://bittrex.com), [BlockTrades](https://blocktrades.us), [Changelly](https://changelly.com), [HitBTC](https://hitbtc.com/), [Poloniex](https://poloniex.com), [Shapeshift.io](https://shapeshift.io), and [UpBit](https://upbit.com/).

+**Interest** - STEEM tokens that are powered up to Steem Power will earn a small amount of interest for holding.

 <a href="#Table_of_Contents_General">^</a>
 ## <span id="Where_do_the_tokens_come_from">Where do the tokens come from?</span>

-The Steem network continually creates digital tokens to reward content creators and curators.
-Some of the newly-created tokens are transferred to users who add value to Steemit by posting, commenting, and voting on other people's posts.
-The remainder is distributed to holders of STEEM Power and the witnesses that power the blockchain.
+The Steem network continually creates new digital tokens to reward content creators and curators.
+Some of the newly-created tokens are transferred to users who add value to Steem by posting, commenting, and voting on other people's posts.
+The remainder is distributed to holders of Steem Power and the witnesses that power the blockchain.

 <a href="#Table_of_Contents_General">^</a>
 ## <span id="Where_does_the_value_come_from">Where does the value come from?</span>